DerekSelander/LLDB/README.md

 ```

 ## LLDB Scripts
+### dump_classes
+Dumps all the NSObject inherited classes in the process.
+If you give it a module that exists on disk, it will dump only the classes within that module.
+You can also filter out classes to only a certain type of class.

+  Example:

+      # Dump ALL the NSObject classes within the process
+      (lldb) dump_classes

+      # Dump all the classes that are a UIViewController within the process
+      (lldb) dump_classes -f UIViewController

+      # Dump all classes in CKConfettiEffect NSBundle that are UIView subclasses
+      (lldb) dump_classes /System/Library/Messages/iMessageEffects/CKConfettiEffect.bundle/CKConfettiEffect -f UIView

 ### find
   Finds all subclasses of a class.
 This class must by dynamic (aka inherit from a NSObject class).
 Currently doesn't work with   NSString or NSNumber (tagged pointer objects).